rladies/rladiesguide/content/rocur/about/index.en.md

 ## Be a Curator!

 We are always looking for R-users to be a featured curator for our account!

-Everyone is welcome; R-Ladies encourages R-users of all professional backgrounds and experience levels to curate this account.
-Additionally, individuals do not need to be affiliated with R-Ladies to curate.
+We welcome curators:

+* of all experience levels
+* of all professional backgrounds
+* of all locations
+* of any native language (curation may be conducted in any language; English is not required)

 Featured curators must meet the following criteria:

-* Curators must identify as [cis/trans women, trans men, non-binary, genderqueer, agender](/rocur/about/).
+* Curators must identify as a [gender minority ](/rocur/about/).
-* Curators do not need to be affiliated with R-Ladies; however, curators need to register in the [R-Ladies directory](https://rladies.org/directory/) if they haven’t yet.
-* Curators must be individuals (i.e. an R-Ladies Chapter cannot be a featured curator; however, an organizer from a local chapter may curate and tweet about chapter events).  * Curators of any experience level and location are welcome.
-In addition, curators are welcome to tweet in their native language (tweeting in English is not required).
+* Curators do not need to be affiliated with R-Ladies; however, curators do need to register in the [R-Ladies directory](https://rladies.org/directory/) if they haven’t yet.   * Curators must be individuals (i.e. an R-Ladies Chapter cannot be a featured curator; however, an organizer from a local chapter may curate and tweet about chapter events).

-* By signing on to be a curator of @WeAreRLadies you agree to our Curator Agreement that is outlined in our [RoCur Curator Guide](/rocur/guide/).
+By signing on to be a curator of @WeAreRLadies you agree to our Curator Agreement that is outlined in our [RoCur Curator Guide](/rocur/guide/).

 ## Curator Sign Up